Multi-dimensional imaging data recovery via minimizing the partial sum of tubal nuclear norm: Experiments

 \subsubsection{Sensitivity to initialization}

 The converged solution may be different with different initializations, on account of that the proposed objective function is non-convex.
-To study the sensitivity of the optimization against the initialization, we conducted 1000 experiments with random initialization on a $25\times 25\times 30$ tensor with tubal-rank 5 and with $10\%$ missing entries for the TC task.
-The distribution of the rooted relative squared error are shown in Figure \ref{Initial}.
-While the convergence of non-convex problem to an optimum is hard to be guaranteed, most solutions are concentrically distributed in regions near the ground-truth solution with small errors.
+It is necessary to examine the sensitivity of the proposed method against different initializations.
+In this subsection, to recover a $25\times 25\times 30$ tensor with tubal multi-rank $\mathbf 5$ and with $10\%$ missing entries in the TC task, we randomly initialize the tensor for 1000 times.
+The distribution of the rooted relative squared errors is shown in Figure \ref{Initial}.
+Although the convergence the proposed algorithms has not been proved with the theoretical guarantee, we can observe from Figure \ref{Initial} that the distribution of the solutions with different initializations concentrates on the near region of the ground truth.